alielw/APS-NGS-day2-PM/README.md

 **Cufflinks output files: isoforms.fpkm_tracking & genes.fpkm_tracking**
 Cufflinks generates files that contain the estimated isoform or gene-level expression values as Fragments Per Kilobase of exon model per Million mapped fragments (FPKM).
 It is possible to use this FPKM information for an initial assessment of gene expression but expression analyses may require further processing of this data (eg normalisation).
 Therefore, we do not recommend conducting analyses on these raw FPKM values.

-Instead, we can use [HTSeq](https://htseq.readthedocs.io/en/release_0.11.1/) to extract read counts for downstream analyses.
+Instead, we can use [HTSeq](https://htseq.readthedocs.io/en/release_0.11.1/) to extract read counts for each gene for downstream analyses.

 * **Sort BAM files with [Samtools](http://www.htslib.org/doc/samtools-1.0.html).**